m-shariatzadeh/Database-Config-File-PHP/README.md

 For more information and benefits of using PDO follow link: https://www.javatpoint.com/php-pdo

-## Tutorial
+## How to use?

+- $host
-- $host       --- You should assign your host to this variable; e.g: if you use localserver you should assign "localhost".
+ You should assign your host to this variable; e.g: if you use localserver you should assign "localhost".
+- $DB_name
-- $DB_name    --- You should assign your database name to this variable; e.g: university.
+ You should assign your database name to this variable; e.g: university.
+- $DB_user
-- $DB_user    --- You should assign your database name to this variable; e.g: root.
+ You should assign your database name to this variable; e.g: root.
+- $DB_pass
-- $DB_pass    --- You should assign your database password to this variable; e.g: sedfdg44
+ You should assign your database password to this variable; e.g: sedfdg44